We are grateful to The Power Trip app for allowing us to reprint the following information.

 Mode 2 cables contain a built-in control unit.

-This unit is pre-set to maintain a certain charging rate, and protects your car with an RCD (Residual Current Device) that switches the charging off if something goes wrong.
+This unit is pre-set to maintain a certain charging rate, and protects your car with an In-Cable control and Protection Device (IC-CPD) that switches the charging off if something goes wrong.

 For another simple explanation of charging modes, try